Factbox: Deficit super committee's 12 members

 DAVE CAMP: The chairman of the House Ways and Means Committee wants to balance the budget without raising taxes.
 This is a key Republican goal and one that most fiscal policy experts say cannot be met without devastating budget cuts.

-Camp has said the super committee would not be the best forum for comprehensive tax reform.

-He was on the Bowles-Simpson panel and opposed its final recommendations, which he said failed to address rising healthcare costs and included tax increases that would impede economic growth.
-In a Reuters interview in early August, Camp, of Michigan, would not rule out tax increases that enabled economic growth.
+The Michigan congressman was on the Bowles-Simpson panel and opposed its recommendations, which he said failed to address rising healthcare costs and included tax hikes that would impede economic growth.
+He told Reuters in August that he would not rule out tax increases that enabled economic growth.

-JEB HENSARLING: As a conservative House Republican, he has pushed for a moratorium on funding designations by lawmakers, known as earmarks, and proposed capping federal spending at 20 percent of the size of the U.S. economy every year.

-A Bowles-Simpson member, he opposed its recommendations.
-The Texan is a co-chair of the super committee.

 HOUSE DEMOCRATS